sky111144/EasyType/README.md

 EasyType.isPrimitive(new Bigint(1234567894561234569887)); // true

 // 34.
-Determine whether it is Primitive EasyType.isWeakMap(new WeakMap()); // true
+Determine whether it is WeakMap EasyType.isWeakMap(new WeakMap()); // true

 ```